AgamSingh16/Pokemon-Fetcher/README.md

 ![Pokemon logo](/src/assets/pokemon-logo-png-1444.png)

-A simple React application to fetch and display Pokemon images from the PokeAPI.
+A React application that allows users to search for Pokémon by name, view their sprite images, and includes user authentication with role-based access.

 ### **Features**

 - Search for any Pokemon by name
 - Display the Pokemon's sprite image
+- User authentication with login page
+- Role-based access control (Admin and User roles)
 - Responsive and clean UI using Bootstrap

 ---